Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/after_transfer_interruption.md

 title: "After a transfer interruption"
 linkTitle: "Stage After a transfer interruption"
 weight: 380
---- This event occurs if there is a:
+---This event occurs if there is a:

 - Mains supply cut
     or protocol fault